techstop/techstop/content/post/2018-11-25-reduce-apk-size.markdown

 We will first start by shrinking your code with ProGuard.
 This removes unused classes, fields, methods, and attributes from your app as well as from code libraries you may have added in your project.

-Open your apps' build.gradle file in Android Studio and under "buildTypes/release" add the following line...
+Open your apps' build.gradle file in Android Studio under "buildTypes/release" add the following line...

 {{< highlight groovy >}}minifyEnabled true{{< /highlight >}}